How to Remove Rust with Vinegar

 An Eco-Friendly Solution

 Using vinegar for rust removal aligns with a broader movement towards eco-friendly solutions.
-It’s non-toxic, biodegradable and generally safe around children and pets.
-Incorporating it into your rust-battling routine is a win for you and your environment.
+It’s non-toxic, biodegradable, and generally safe around children and pets.
+Incorporating it into your rust-battling routine is a win for your shop and your environment.